 According to the National Center for Health Statistics, 1.7% of US adults are underweight.
 You're not alone in your struggle to gain weight, and there are working techniques that will help you achieve your goal!

-We understand that for some people it is very hard to gain weight.
-Your weight might result from your genetics; it can be explained by fast metabolism, and it can be due to the small amount of food you eat.
+We understand that it is very hard to gain weight for some people.
+Your weight might result from your genetics.
+It can be explained by fast metabolism or can be due to the small amount of food you eat.
 Whatever the reasons are, you can challenge them.
 It’s not going to be an overnight change.
 Achieving your goal weight might take you some time.
 However, by eating in a surplus and working out, you will get there.
 Just stay consistent in your endeavors.

 The main reason behind being underweight is eating fewer calories than you burn.
 There are two parts to this equation.

-According to Men’s Health, new lifters can gain one to four pounds of muscle in a month.
+New lifters can gain one to four pounds of muscle a month4Schoenfeld, Brad J. (2010, October).
+The Mechanisms of Muscle Hypertrophy and Their Application to Resistance Training.
+Journal of Strength and Conditioning Research: Volume 24 - Issue 10.
+DOI:10.1519/JSC.0b013e3181e840f3.
 So, the process of transformation is neither easy nor fast.
 And because of the changes between men and women, it is even harder to build muscle as a female.

 As women on average have a bit slower metabolism than men, gaining weight might be easier for them.
 On the other hand, getting new pounds from muscle and not fat tissue will be more challenging for women.

-The only way to gain weight is to eat more calories than you burn.
+Eating more calories than you burn is the only way to gain weight.
 See what you can do to make the first part of the equation easier.